amohanonamission/SecurityPlus-Study-Guide--SY0-701/resources/ChatGPTQuestions.md

-These are the resources I installed with ChatGPT,
+These are the resources I prepared with ChatGPT to study for my exam